nationalarchives/tdr-scripts/README.md

 ## TDR Scripts

 This is a repository for scripts which are run infrequently and don't belong with other projects.
 Terraform scripts are put into separate directories inside the terraform directories.
-Other non-terraform scripts can be organised as and when we need them.
+Other non-terraform scripts are kept in their own directory at the root of the project.

 ### Bastion host creation script
 This is a terraform script to create a bastion host which can be used to connect to the database.